schik/burn/README.md

 in the package are called _wodim_ and _genisoimage_. cdrecord and mkisofs are symbolic links to these programs! cdrkit (especially wodim) uses slightly different command line arguments.
-In particular, media detection does not work reliably, if at all. wodim and genisoimage can be used with the bundles _CDrecord_ and _MkIsoFs_.
+In particular, media detection does not work reliably, if at all.
+Usually, it is necessary to adapt /etc/wodim.conf or to create particular symlinks to /dev/sr0 (e.g.
+/dev/cdrw or /dev/scd0) to make wodim detect the drive.
+Once the drive is detected by wodim, the program seems to work reasonably well. wodim and genisoimage can be used with the bundles _CDrecord_ and _MkIsoFs_.
 If you want to use cdrkit (wodim), open the settings dialog and set